thisischrissie/group7-CFG-Fullstack/README.md

 # Group 7 Full Stack Project: Collie Meets Beagle 🐾
 ## About
-We want to build a website that will allow dog owners to create a user profile on our site and depending on what breed/preferences they have selected, our site will show tailored information to them.
+**_Connecting Pet Pals, One Walk at a Time!
+Creating a vibrant community for dog enthusiasts, fostering a deeper sense of connection among fellow dog lovers._**

-The user signs-up, inputs their preferences and will be allowed to use our LocationAPI to display information based on their sign-up information.
-E.g. Large breed users will be shown walking routes of 2km+
+We aim to build a website for dog owners, allowing them to create user profiles and receive tailored information based on their selected breed and preferences.
+Users can sign up, input their preferences, and utilize the LocationAPI to display relevant information, such as walking routes for large breeds or learn more about their dog in the breed info page.

 ## Table of contents
 <!--ts-->